 I recently decided to give Quora a go.

 I had an account I maintained back when I was working in a corporate setting.

 However, the content there as well as my previous connections do not belong to my targeted audience right now.

 Therefore, instead of publishing content on my old profile, I created a new one.

-You can follow me on Quora if you’d like to connect and read what I post in there.
+You can follow me on Quora if you’d like to connect and read what I post there.

 Growing your blog traffic with Quora is not going to be a simple task.

-Quora is a different platform to many of the free website platforms where you simply share or submit content.
+Quora is a different platform from many of the free website platforms where you simply share or submit content.
 Your presence on Quora will give you a boost in growing your personal brand, authority, and trust.